Developer: Io Interactive

 The Bad: So-so story, a lot of bugs and glitches, too much trial and error, punishing scoring system

 Hitman is a long running series that is over 10 years old.
-The series is highly under rated and overlooked, mainly because of the time between each release.
+The series is highly underrated and overlooked, mainly because of the time between each release.
 The last game (Blood Money) was released back in 2005.
 Some people actually thought the series was done for until the announcement of Absolution about 18 months ago.
 You play as a slightly aged Agent 47 while he hunts down men involved in kidnapping a very important girl to the Agency.
-The story isn’t all that interesting, and is slow going, but the characters are great and the voice acting is superb.
-Of course the best thing about this game are the signature kills and stealth.
+The story isn’t all that interesting and is slow going, but the characters are great and the voice acting is superb.
+Of course, the best thing about this game is the signature kills and stealth.

 Some levels require multiple hits which can be really tough.
 The whole point is to distract guards or find quicker ways to your target via vents, ledges, ladders, and other hallways.
 Most levels are pretty easy to figure out, but there is that one you will restart over a dozen times.
-This really made the game feel frustrating at times because you will have no idea what to do in the first level.
+This really made the game feel frustrating at times because you will have no idea what to do on the first level.
 I was completely lost and didn’t know how to kill the targets.
 You can poison food, make things drop on enemies, or there are level specific things that can happen.
-Some times you can blend in with the crowd, other times disguises may not be available.
-Thanks to the large variety in levels and hits you will never get bored.
-There is also a contracts mode which expands the single player campaign as well as the ability to out score other players.
+Sometimes you can blend in with the crowd, other times disguises may not be available.
+Thanks to the large variety of levels and hits you will never get bored.
+There is also a Contracts mode which expands the single-player campaign as well as the ability to outscore other players.

 Multiplayer lets you create your own contracts, but most people won’t spend too much time here.
 The PC visuals are astounding with beautiful DirectX 11 visuals, but you will need a rig with the latest hardware to run it in this mode.
 The textures look nearly realistic and there is some gorgeous lighting and shadowing in this game.
 They are a huge step up over the consoles which really show their age.
 Overall, Absolution is an amazing stealth game with a lot of variety and satisfying signature kills.
 I jut wish the trial and error wasn’t so high.